DigiDuncan/Charm-Dev/docs/generics.md

 * static_camera: `arcade.cameera.Camera2D` - the camera designed to render static elements of the highway
 * highway_camera: `arcade.cameera.Camera2D` - the camera designed to render moving (scrolling) elements of the highway
 * song_time: `float` - the current time of the song (dictates current notes to render and their positions)
-* auto: `bool`† - whether or not this highway "plays itself" (ignores user input and hits all notes)

 ### Properties
 * note_size: `int` - calculated width of a single note